ickc/bootstrapping-os-environments/suse/README-OpenHPC.md

 ## Personalize

-Do your own personalization here.
+Do your own personalization here, such as setting up your own dotfiles.

 # ZFS